How to Make Cauliflower Rice Step by Step

 Step 3: Heat Things Up

 Though cauliflower rice is perfectly good raw, the Taste of Home Test Kitchen recommends sauteeing it for a richer, more flavorful dish.
 In a large skillet, combine the oil, butter and seasonings over medium-high heat.
 When the butter is melted, add the cauliflower, stirring occasionally.
 Cook uncovered until tender, 10 to 15 minutes.
 Be sure not to overmix, or the cauliflower granules will turn to mush.
 Once tender, add the Asiago cheese and mix until combined.
+(Psst!
+Make sure you know how to cook rice the right way.)

 Test Kitchen tip: Skip the saute pan and roast your cauliflower rice instead.
 Crank the oven up to 400 degrees and cook for 10 to 15 minutes.
 Another method is to add a splash of water and pop it into the microwave, covered, for a few minutes.